DataAccess2020/YT-API/README.md

 ### 🔹Data

-I created my datasets using the _YouTube Data API v3_, along with the R Packages _Tuber_ and _youtubecaptions_.
+I created my datasets using the Google Developers' [_YouTube Data API v3_](https://developers.google.com/youtube/v3/docs/), along with the R Packages _Tuber_ and _youtubecaptions_. <br>
-The Tuber package allowed me to manage the API directly from R; I was able to scrape account details for each political party and to obtain metadata for each video published on their accounts; I mostly relied on the metadata containing publishing date and video ID.
+The Tuber package allowed me to manage the API directly from R: the function `list_channel_videos` provided me with metadata for each video published on the YouTube channels,

+I mostly relied on the metadata containing `publishing date` and `video ID`.

 The youtubecaptions package allowed me to obtain captions for each video using the URLs, which I produced using the video IDs previously scraped.